aaronparker/docs/FSLogix/REDIRECTIONS.md

     Install-Script -Name ConvertTo-RedirectionsXml
     ```

-2. Download from this repository. `ConvertTo-RedirectionsXml.ps1` can be downloaded directly from this repository and saved to a preferred location.
+2. Download from the [repository](https://github.com/aaronparker/FSLogix). `ConvertTo-RedirectionsXml.ps1` can be downloaded directly from this repository and saved to a preferred location.

 ## Creating Redirections.xml